syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Specifies the remove action which has to be performed after the file uploading is completed.
-Here we have to mention the server address which has to perform this action.
+Specifies the remove action to be performed after the file uploading is completed.
+Here, mention the server address for removal.